 The British tradition of afternoon tea was originally a female-focused event, but nowadays it’s a treat enjoyed by all.
-Those who don't find traditional floral crockery, sweet delicacies and dainty sandwiches to their taste might want to explore these options designed for gentlemen.
+Those who don't find traditional afternoon tea sweet and savoury delicacies to their taste might want to explore these options designed for gentlemen.
 Alternatively, take a look at these afternoon tea deals which will appeal to all.

 Wine and dine like Winston at the Hyatt Regency London's Churchill Bar.
 Here you’ll enjoy traditional British food from a menu featuring many of Churchill's favourite dishes.
 You can then choose a cigar from the bespoke humidor and smoke it on the terrace next to a bronze statue of the man himself.
 While this is not specifically an afternoon tea, it will certainly appeal to many and is a firm favourite for classy stag parties.Read More